The title says it all.

 From May to October, take your children to a farm in St-Jean-Chrysostome where you can see and pet many animals such as ponies, goats, rabbits, pigs, emus, ducks, geese and more.
 There are also outdoor activities such as volley-ball, horseshoes and a giant bean bag toss game.
 You can also take a stroll in the woods.

-Cost is $5 for children and $7 for adults.
+Cost is around $5 for children and around $7 for adults.
 They also do birthday parties.

 Work out in the outdoors with your child in a stroller or a sled, depending on the season.
 Takes place at the Plaines of Abraham, Domaine des Maizerts or Base de Plein Air Sainte-Foy.
 Great way to keep in shape when you have a young child.